PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 With the EWO score, we now determine where to expand the search within the candidate search directions (partial reasoning paths) $F_{\text{cand}}$.
-In the first stage, $F_{\text{cand}}$ is ordered according to the hyperedge-level EWO scores.
-From the resulting top-ranked directions, we then apply an LLM-based selection function to select the top-$b$ directions: $F_{\text{sel}} = \textsc{LLMSelectDirections}(F_{\text{cand}}, q_j, b)$.
+In the first stage, $F_{\text{cand}}$ is ranked according to the hyperedge-level EWO scores of terminal hyperedges.
+From the resulting top-ranked directions, we prompt an LLM to select the top-$b$ directions $F_{\text{sel}} = \text{LLMSelectDirections}(F_{\text{cand}}, q_j, b)$.
 This evaluates the partial reasoning paths in context, rather than relying solely on the EWO score of the terminal hyperedge.

 \myparagraph{Reasoning Path Selection} At each depth, we construct a set of candidate reasoning paths $P_{\text{cand}}$ from the partial paths $\mathcal{P}$ explored so far.
 Each candidate reasoning path is then ranked using a path-level relevance score that aggregates the EW scores of entities along the path.
 Formally, the path-level score is defined as: